satriajidam/go-echo-skeleton/README.md

 A skeleton project for building RESTful API with Go &amp; Echo using Clean Architecture.

+This project use [golang-standards/project-layout](https://github.com/golang-standards/project-layout) to structure its layout.

 ## Dependencies

 * Web Framework: [labstack/echo](https://github.com/labstack/echo)